Zetho270/Windows-Rice-Dotfiles/README.md

 Download this repo as a .zip and extract wherever

-then run dotfilegrabber.py and it should open a gui for you to use :)
+then run dotfilegrabber.exe and it should open a gui for you to use :)

 it spits both styles.css & config.yaml into the Documents directory,